XHCAV-FM

-XHCAV-FM is a Spanish & English Top 40 (CHR) radio station in Durango, Durango, Mexico.
-It carries the Exa FM format from MVS Radio.
+XHCAV-FM is a radio station on 101.3 FM in Durango, Durango, Mexico.
+It carries the Exa FM national format from MVS Radio.

 History

 In 1954, the concession was authorized for a new radio station on 1470 kHz, XEND-AM.
-Sometime in the early 1970s, the station's calls changed to XECAV-AM in recognition of the founder of the radio group, Carlos Armas Vegas.
+Sometime in the early 1970s, the station's calls changed to XECAV-AM in recognition of the founder of the radio group, Carlos Armas Vega.